haz-ard-9/Windows-vSphere-VMs-Bulk-Secure-Boot-2023-Certificate-Remediation/README.md

 ## Domain Controllers

-**Do not include domain controllers in automated runs.**
+**Domain controllers in automated runs.**

-Domain controllers require manual handling because `Invoke-VMScript` cannot run elevated commands due to UAC.
+I ran into an issue with domain controllers because `Invoke-VMScript` could not run elevated commands due to UAC in my environment.
 A separate step-by-step guide covering the full DC procedure (including FSMO role management, replication verification, and PDC Emulator transfer) is provided in `DC_SecureBoot_Manual_Steps.md`.
+You are welcome to try running this on domain controllers in your environment but your mileage may vary.

 ---